shindokl90-lab/Final_ML_Project/README.md

 # Models considered:

--We tested several different models (Random Forest, Logistic Regression, Neural Network) to find which would generate the best results
+We tested several different models (Random Forest, Logistic Regression, Neural Network) to find which would generate the best results

 # Website

--Tools Used:  HTML, CSS, JS, Tableau, Flask, Bootstrap
+**Tools Used: ** HTML, CSS, JS, Tableau, Flask, Bootstrap

--Model Used:  Random Forest
+**Model Used:**  Random Forest

 # Functionality: